bddupre92/Neurobook_BME_UND/README.md

 # Neuron Simulation Project

-This repository contains code examples for simulating neurons using the NEURON simulation environment.
-Each chapter of the book has its own folder containing relevant code examples, a `README.md` for instructions, and a `requirements.txt` for dependencies.
+This repository contains code examples for each chapter in the Neuoengineering textbook.
+Each chapter of the book has its own folder containing relevant code examples, a `README.md` for instructions, and a `requirements.txt` for dependencies if applicable.
+Code examples are written in various languages, styles, and requirements to allow for a breadth of experiences.
+As you go through the code examples, utilize your knowledge from the chapter to reinforce your learning!

+We hope you enjoy your journey through this github!

 ## Chapter Folders